GarvitKumar854/Sigma-Web-Development/40_JavaScript_Events/README.md

     ```

 ### Event Bubbling
 **Event Bubbling** is a concept where an event starts from the deepest target element and then bubbles up to its parent elements, continuing up the DOM tree.
-This means an event triggers on the target element first and then on each parent element in sequence.
+This means an event triggers on the target element first and then on each parent element in sequence.<br>
 **Example:**
 ```html
 <div id="parent">